csgoowda/job-preparation-roadmap/6th  Semester End Exam Preparation/statistics/Readme.md

 ---
-# Handwritten notes for units 1 to 4
+# Handwritten notes for units 1 to 4 and PYQ's
 ---